-Ladies wear hats, men wear seersucker suits, everyone drinks mint juleps and dresses in their springtime finest.
+Ladies wear hats and men wear seersucker suits.
+Everyone drinks mint juleps and dresses in their springtime finest.

 If you need an excuse for a gathering of friends (even a very small one), a Kentucky Derby party is the perfect one.

 Sweet Shark and I attended the Kentucky Derby in 2001.
 I can honestly say it was one of the most amazing experiences of my life.

-In 2003 we saw Funny Cide lose the Triple Crown in a torrential downpour at the Belmont.
+In 2003 we saw Funny Cide lose the Triple Crown in a torrential downpour at the Belmont in New York City.
 It was our own version of the Triple Crown.

 We decided that we would host a Kentucky Derby Party of our own.
 We held our first party in 2003.
 It was such a huge hit with all our friends that we couldn’t stop.

 Whether you host a Kentucky Derby party or not, you will enjoy some of the creative decorating and food resources I’ve found ~ some definitely adaptable to any gathering.

 Aside: I grew up loving horses and had my own horse from junior high through college.
-I still ride occasionally if the opportunity arises; I’ve been fortunate to ride in Mexico a few times, Utah, and Colorado.
+I still ride occasionally if the opportunity arises; I’ve been fortunate to ride in Mexico a few times, Utah, Georgia, and Colorado.

-Once, my older daughter, who also has always loved horses too and was on the NCAA Equestrian Team at Texas A&M [sorry, a little bragging there], and I rode through northern Georgia on a brilliant autumn day I’ll never forget.
+Once, my older daughter, who also has always loved horses too and was on the NCAA Equestrian Team at Texas A&M (sorry, a little bragging there), and I rode through northern Georgia on a brilliant autumn day I’ll never forget.

 Four weeks out we send the invitation.
-I used to design, print and mail invitations, but the last 2 parties, I’ve used Paperless Post to design and send the invitations.
+I used to design, print and mail invitations, but for the last 3 parties, I’ve used Paperless Post to design and send the invitations.

 Here’s another post with lots of Kentucky Derby party ideas.